Back to Wyoming

 Wyoming Constitution Amendment for Nuclear Waste Vote

-This resolution proposes to add a new section to the Wyoming Constitution that requires an affirmative vote by the state's citizens before high-level radioactive waste and spent nuclear fuel can be stored in Wyoming.
+This resolution proposes to add a new section to the Wyoming Constitution that requires an affirmative vote of the state's electors before high-level radioactive waste and spent nuclear fuel can be stored in the state.

 What This Bill Does